Listed Biotechnology Companies P

 PER - Percheron Therapeutics Limited

-Antisense Therapeutics changed its name from Antisense Therapeutics to Percheron Therapeutics in early 2024.
+Antisense Therapeutics changed its name to Percheron Therapeutics in early 2024.
 Following its listing 1in 2001, shares drifted down 75% as it was known from the outset that commercialisation of the company's products would take some time.
 The shares were given a fillip in August 2003 as part of an overall boost in biotech stocks and, surprisingly, prices remained high for a while before gradually declining.
 However, the announcement in March 2005 of complications with a competitor's product directed at the same target led to a sharp 60% drop and some temporary recovery associated with reinitiation of clinical trials, although a proof of concept study which indicated limited effect reversed this (down 71% in 2005).
 In 2006, recommencement of a clinical trial and a proposal for refinancing of the company resulted in an improvement (100% in five months to end January 2007) and prices were the same as at the beginning of 2006.
 There was a modest 5% price rise in 2007.
 In 2008 there was a 100% increase due to the deal with Teva Pharmaceuticals and positive trial results (eventually down 17% in 2008).
 The market cap of the company was $29 million in early 2010 (up 57% in 2009 and down 11% in 2010) which we considered was high in view of cash reserves of $3 million and was driven by future expectations as Teva had made milestone payments.
 When Teva advised in March 2010 that it was discontinuing development and termination of the licence, there was a steep fall in value with some recovery to $8 million (down 87% in 2010) on expectation of new licensing opportunities and new funds raised and up 229% in 2011 at $23 million with excessive speculation over early stage clinical trials.
 There was a decline to $16 million in 2012 (down 52%) with new funds raised but no explanation for a temporary rise which ended when agreement with Afandin lapsed.
 There was a 36% increase to $22 million in 2013 following developments on clinical trials and share consolidation having little impact on company value.
 There was a 40% decline in 2014 with company value at $14 million with new fund raising completed and company searching for partnership deals to assist future development.
 There was a short term 60% increase in 2015 to $28 million with signing of licensing agreements in Sweden and the Netherlands and licensing revenues providing some profitability This dissipated to a degree (eventually down 21% at $13 million).
 There was a further 49% decline to $6 million in 2016 with announcement that licensing partner Strongbridge Biopharma was terminating its licence to ATL1103 and new application being sought for ATL1102 in multiple sclerosis.
 There was a 33% decrease in 2017 to $4 million with positive clinical trial results and slow progress to next trials.
 There was a 29% decrease in 2018 to $6 million following new fund raising and commencement of new clinical trial.
 There was a 200% share price jump to $22 million in October (eventually up 8% to $10 million).
 There was a further 88% increase to $21 million in 2019 due to speculation over a trial in process and raising of new funds.
 Preliminary results for the clinical trial were positive leading to a further 64% jump in prices (eventually up 246% in 2019 to $42 million.)
 There was a 44% increase in 2020 to $75 million with new funds raised, positive clinical trial results and orphan drug designation gained.
 There was a further 50% increase in 2021 to $130 million with more positive data on applications of products and new funds raised.
 There was a 50% decrease in 2022 to $65 million.
 There was a 43% decrease in 2023 to $50 million with replacement of retiring Managing Director in place and funds raised.
 The company changed its name to Percheron Therapeutics (ASX:PER) in early 2024.
-There has since been a 36% increase in 2024 to $83 million with fund raising completed.
-(24/10/24)
+There was then little change in 2024 at $64 million but announcement in December that key clinical trial did not meet endpoints resulted in an 88% share drop to $7.6 million.
+There has been a 14% increase in 2025 to $8.7 million with plans being made for the company to move forward with new technology on cancer treatment and move by shareholders to remove the Chairman and one or more directors in early March was unsuccessful.
+(25/11/25)

 PIQ - Proteomics International Laboratories Ltd.